Death of a Superhero: Production

 Development of the project was announced in 2008, with it being reported that Anthony McCarten was to direct his adaptation of his own novel.
 McCarten hoped the film would be shot in New Zealand after receiving German funding and also considered the big names it could draw in.
 In February 2009, it was announced that Freddie Highmore was to join the cast as the central character and that filming was to begin later in the year.
 After the involvement of Grand Pictures and the Irish Film Board, the film's setting moved from New Zealand to Dublin, with Ian Fitzgibbon signing on as director.
 Highmore left the role and was replaced by Thomas Sangster, with Andy Serkis also signing on.
 The film was shot throughout 2010 in Ireland, with principal photography wrapping in December 2010.
 In October 2011, Tribeca Film purchased the North American distribution rights for the film during its world premiere at the Toronto Film Festival where it was an Official Selection.
-The film will be released in 2012 after its US premiere at the Tribeca Film Festival.
+The film had a limited release beginning 4 May 2012 after its US premiere at the Tribeca Film Festival.
 Prior to this the film won the Audience Award and Young Jury Award at the 2011 European Film Festival.

 Reception

 The film received positive reviews, with Variety praising the cast, specifically Sangster and Serkis.

-It won the People's Choice Award and the Young Jury Award at the 2011 Les Arcs European Film Festival.
+It won the People's Choice Award and the Young Jury Award at the 2011 Les Arcs Film Festival.